Question:

 बहुव्रीहिः अहं राजन् षष्ठीतत्पुरुषो भवान् ॥

-Oh king, you and I are both 'lokanaatha'-s.
+Oh king, you and I are both 'lokanātha'-s.
 I am rich man, you are only a 6th person!!

 Answer:

-How could this be?!
-This is a play of words.
-Generally, a king is referred as a 'lokanaatha', meaning, guardian, protector, supreme power, etc. But here, a beggar is addressing the king as thus - 'Oh king, you and I are both lokanaatha-s!'
-I am a rich person (one who has lots of dhaanyam - bahu vrIhi (lots of rice)) and you are just a 6th person'!!
-How is that justified?
+Generally, a king is referred as a 'lokanātha', meaning, guardian, protector, supreme power, etc. But here, a beggar is addressing the king as thus - 'Oh king, you and I are both lokanātha-s!'

-Well, it can be done only in samskRutam!
-The word lokanaatha can be split in 2 different ways in 2 different samaasa-s (sorry, no equivalent to this in English and not to be confused with 'samosa' ;).
+Well, it can be done only in Samskṛtam!
+The word lokanātha can be split in 2 different ways in 2 different samāsa-s (sorry, no equivalent to this in English, and not to be confused with the snack, 'samosa' ;).
 It is a way of giving derivations of words as per different rules!

 लोकस्य नाथः

-lokasya naathaH
+lokasya nāthaḥ

-meaning, lord of the world.
+meaning, Lord of the world.
 Okay, that makes sense.

-But how can a beggar call himself lokanaatha?
+But how can a beggar call himself lokanātha?

-Well, in bhahuvrIhi samaasa, it is derived as
+Well, in bahuvrīhi samāsa, it is derived as

 लोकः नाथः यस्य सः

-means - he whose Lord is the world!
 To expand further, it means the beggar accepts the superiority of the entire world over him, as he survives on the mercy of other beings in the world!!

-The word बहुव्रीहि means one who has lots of rice (prosperous), as well as refers to the name of the samaasa!
+The word बहुव्रीहि (bahuvrīhi) means one who has lots of rice (prosperous), as well as refers to the name of the samāsa!

-Likewise, षष्ठीतत्पुरुष means 6th person, as well as 6th case (as in vibhakti)!
+Likewise, षष्ठीतत्पुरुष (ṣaṣṭī-tatpuruṣa) means 6th person, as well as 6th case (as in vibhakti)!

 Now, the other meaning of the verse would be -

-O king, you and I are both 'lokanaatha's.
-Me as per bahuvrIhi samaasa (i.e., I am under the mercy of the world), you as per ShaShThI-tatpuruSha (i.e., you are the Lord of the world)!
+O king, you and I are both 'lokanātha's.
+Me, as per bahuvrīhi samāsa (i.e., I am under the mercy of the world), you as per ṣaṣṭī-tatpuruṣa (i.e., you are the Lord of the world)!